yaakov41g/Simulator/README.md

 Go to https://github.com/otya128/winevdm/releases
 Download otvdm-v0.9.0.zip
 Extract it the same way as "Simulator-main".
-In the Files Manager open otvdm-v0.9.0
+In the Files Explorer, open otvdm-v0.9.0
 Open otvdmw (with w) file.
 Press Ok (or Activate).
 In the File Explorer window browse to the directory into which you placed the Simulator files.